Community

 Events

-Friendly Readers is an open, drop-in book group, discussing books from a Quaker perspective and getting to know each other more deeply.
 Everyone is invited.
-You do not have to commit to regular attendance, or to have read the book.
-Our discussions are about the topics raised.
-We discuss one book each month over two meetings, which focus on different issues, so come to either or both.
-Zoom link: Zoom Meeting: mfmeet.ing/3pgl Meeting ID: 299 858 805 Passcode: 333838.
+You do not have to commit to regular attendance to come.
+We enjoy discussing books from a Quaker perspective and getting to know each other more deeply.
+You don’t even have to have read the book––please join us if the topic interests you.
+We discuss one book each month over two meetings which focus on different issues, so come to either or both.

 News